TStream/Ushahidi_Select_Multiple_Categories/README.markdown

-The only difference between this and the original Ushahidi_Web is the added ability to select mulitple categories. the files that were changed are as followed:
+The only difference between this and the original Ushahidi_Web is the added ability to select mulitple categories. the files that were changed are as follows:

     application/controllers/json.php -> the geojson function was modified application/helpers/reports.php -> the fetch_incidents function was modified
     themes/default/views/main/main_js.php -> the // Category Switch Action was modified